 Takeover activity also attracted interest in early trade.

 Australian copper miner PanAust Ltd surged 33.5 percent after it said it received an incomplete takeover offer from China’s state-owned Guangdong Rising Assets Management

 On the other hand, GPT Group slipped 2.7 percent after GIC Private, the international investment arm of the Singapore government, put about an 8 percent stake in GPT for sale.

-Shares in Orica Ltd fell as much as 4.4 percent, after the explosives maker reported a 9 percent drop in its
+Shares in Orica Ltd fell as much as 4.4 percent, after the explosives maker reported a 9 percent drop in its first-half net profit.

 New Zealand’s benchmark NZX 50 index rose 0.6 percent to 5,193.5.

-Reporting by Maggie Lu Yueyang; Editing by Shri Navaratnam)
+Reporting by Maggie Lu Yueyang; Editing by Shri Navaratnam